genesiscommunitysuccess/docs/docs/01_getting-started/09_server_training/02_ssdt-day2.md

 ## Notify

 The Genesis platform includes a notification module called *GENESIS_NOTIFY* by default.
-It does not run automatically and, starting from GSF version 6.6.x, there is a package available for it: ´genesis-notify´.
+It does not run automatically and, starting from GSF version 6.6.x, there is a package available for it: `genesis-notify`.

 As you have already cloned the Server Developer Training starting repository from [here](https://github.com/genesiscommunitysuccess/servertraining-seed), you have everything you need to run it.

-However, the manual steps to use the ´genesis-notify´ package are not difficult.
+However, the manual steps to use the `genesis-notify` package are not difficult.
 Essentially, you need to add a reference to your *server/jvm/alpha-dictionary-cache* **build.gradle.kts** file, like [this](https://github.com/genesiscommunitysuccess/servertraining-alpha/blob/main/server/jvm/alpha-dictionary-cache/build.gradle.kts#L11), and add a reference to your *server/jvm/alpha-deploy* **build.gradle.kts** file, like [this](https://github.com/genesiscommunitysuccess/servertraining-alpha/blob/main/server/jvm/alpha-deploy/build.gradle.kts#L27).
-Additionally, make sure to include a variable indicating the ´genesis-notify´ version, as demonstrated [here](https://github.com/genesiscommunitysuccess/servertraining-alpha/blob/main/server/jvm/gradle.properties#L7).
+Additionally, make sure to include a variable indicating the `genesis-notify` version, as demonstrated [here](https://github.com/genesiscommunitysuccess/servertraining-alpha/blob/main/server/jvm/gradle.properties#L7).

 Run [build and deploy](../../../getting-started/developer-training/training-content-day1/#5-the-build-and-deploy-process) tasks to verify that the new process works as expected.